Te Araroa Trail Ports Water Race

 I woke at 6 am and snuggled in my sleeping bag for a while, delaying getting up for as long possible, as it was so cold!
 When I did, I managed to make my breakfast and cup of tea from the comfort and warmth of my sleeping bag.
 I left Martin’s hut at 7.20 am and headed along the Cascades track, which led into the winding Ports Water Race track.

 The Ports Water Race (now a big ditch running to the side of the path) was built in the 1870s to supply water during gold mining times.
 It was abandoned in 1950.

-The trail was pretty easy to follow, and a little bit boring to be honest.
+The trail was easy to follow, and I feel terrible for saying this, but I found it a little bit boring, to be honest.
 It twisted and turned along the contour of the hill with the ditch to the side.
 Sometimes there was a river to cross, the odd fallen tree to climb over and the occasional log balance or scramble up or down to cross a gully.

-After lunch I checked into a little cabin and washed my filthy socks and had a shower.
+After lunch, I checked into a little cabin, washed my filthy socks and had a shower.
 I spent the late afternoon watching films I’d downloaded from Netflix in my little cabin.
-After 3 days with wet feet my eczema is back, so I slapped on some cream in the hope it will be gone again by tomorrow.
+After 3 days with wet feet, my eczema is back, so I slapped on some cream in the hope it will be gone again by tomorrow.
 It’ll be amazing to sleep in a bed tonight!